PEP and PEPSE?

 This would only be recommended as a single dose while you are waiting to get to HIV clinic for PEP.

-However, if the HIV positive person is already on treatment and has an undetectable viral load, they will also be much less infectious.
-In these circumstances some guidelines think the risk is so low as to not recommend PEP.
+However, if the HIV positive person is already on treatment and has an undetectable viral load, they will not be infectious.
+In these circumstances, guidelines say that the risk is so low as to not recommend PEP.